cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ADD

+If you did it correctly, you will see the cyb extension appear:

+ADD

+Click on the extension in your extension pannel in the top right corner.

 #### cyb~Snap
 Snaps are a [metamask](https://metamask.io/) extensions that allow developers to integrate non-Ethereum chains into metamask and use it.
 To install snap you need to manually upload it from GitHub to your browser extensions.